neilfws/aflstats/code/R/Rmd/bye_scoring/post_bye_results.md

 ### Post-bye rounds by teams coming off the bye

-Post-bye ames might feature one or both teams coming off a bye.
+Post-bye games might feature one or both teams coming off a bye.
 If the bye were a factor influencing the post-bye game, we might assume the effect would be stronger when only one team comes off a bye.